ylorant/HedgeBot/README.md

 - **Twitter**: Allows scheduling tweets to automatically send at a specific time or when a specific event is fired.
 - StreamControl : Handle basic stream updates : title, game, ...
 - **AutoHost**: Handles a hosting manager, included priorities (with %), time to switch to another stream and whitelist/blacklist of words into title.
+- **Timer**: Handles timers that can be started, stopped, paused and viewed through a web admin.

 (Plugins names in bold **style** means they have also a web-admin interface, see below)